HHAL MEDICAL NEWS OCTOBER 2011 Aspirin Lowers Risk for Hereditary Colon Cancer Patients may be asking about news stories

 or obese results from lack of discipline about diet and exercise.
 However, during the past 20 years, a group of hormones produced

 by adipose tissue and the gut have been shown to affect appetite and energy metabolism.
+An

 Australian team enrolled 50 overweight or obese participants without diabetes in a severe caloric-restriction program.
 The